otacke/h5p-todo/README.md

 In order so support blended learning scenarios that use xAPI statements, an on-site tool might be useful.
 It it's simplest version it could just trigger an xAPI statement for "attended" when someone (within a particular group/range) clicks a button.
 A more sophisticated version could also offer some audience response system features.

 ### Twitter library
-Add support for OAuth and tracking hashtags
+Add support for OAuth and tracking hashtag

-### Timing Feature for Course Presentation
+### Support Cornell Notes
-I had a prototype for this, but it got lost ...
-Setting a delay (for each slide individually) after which the presentation jumps to the next slude (and starts over again when reaching the final one).
+Implement support for Cornell Notes, https://m.wikihow.com/Take-Cornell-Notes